 Before submission, please read the Aims and Scope of JUFGNSM: This journal publishes peer reviewed original research and review papers on all aspects of the Science, Processing, Characterization, Simulation, Modeling, Technology and Application of ultrafine grained and nanostructured materials.
 Particularly, the editors welcome research works on the Severe plastic deformation (SPD), Mechanical alloying, Nanocoatings, Nanocomposites, and Nanoparticles.

 For submission of a manuscript, please note that the article has been carefully checked for proper grammar.
-A Title Page containing the Authors details (names and affiliations for all authors and email address for the corresponding author) and a Blinded Manuscript with no author details is needed.
-Tables and Figures with captions have been placed within the text where they are referenced the first time.
-In addition, figure files are also uploaded separately.
+A Title Page containing the Authors details (names and affiliations for all authors and email address for the corresponding author) and a Blinded Manuscript with no author details are needed.
+Tables and Figures with captions must be placed within the text where they are referenced the first time.
+In addition, figure files should be also uploaded separately.

 (a) Title: The title should be concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations where possible.

 (b) Abstract: A concise and factual abstract (100-300 words) is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 (c) Keywords: Immediately after the abstract, provide a maximum of 6 keywords, by the capital first letter and separated by Commas.

 (d) Main body: Introduction; experimental details; Results and discussion, conclusions or summary, acknowledgment, and References